vipul2802/o365hq.com/content/blog/Microsoft Defender Advanced Threat Protection.md

 services were involved in the alert, as well as what files are affected.\
-Here, SecOps can see that the malware in question was introduced via an email, and with the deep integration with Office ATP, we can also get more details on who else in the organization received this mail, including *Delivery Actions* (Delivered, Delivered to Junk, or Blocked), as well as the *Delivery Location* (Inbox, Junk, or
+Here, SecOps can see that the malware in question was introduced via an email, and with the deep integration with Microsoft ATP, we can also get more details on who else in the organization received this mail, including *Delivery Actions* (Delivered, Delivered to Junk, or Blocked), as well as the *Delivery Location* (Inbox, Junk, or